McIlroy stays one ahead after wild day at Valhalla

 LOUISVILLE Kentucky Rory McIlroy, seeking his fourth major title, ended a pulsating third round of low scoring and frequent lead changes to preserve his one-shot advantage at the PGA Championship on Saturday.

-McIlroy, who is in pursuit of a third consecutive victory on the PGA Tour, fended off a series of challenges to keep his position at the top of a tightly congested leaderboard as he posted a 13-under total of 200 in the year's fourth and final major.
+In pursuit of a third consecutive victory on the PGA Tour, McIlroy fended off a series of challenges to keep his position at the top of a tightly congested leaderboard as he posted a 13-under total of 200 in the year's fourth and final major.

 Austrian Bernd Wiesberger, one of six players who held at least a share of the lead in a wildly fluctuating third round, was alone in second place after matching the day's best score with a 65.

+Surprise package Wiesberger, who had missed the cut in four of his previous five major appearances, was still coming to terms with his lofty position going into the final round.

-"I didn't expect any of this really coming into this week," Wiesberger, a two-time winner on the European Tour, told reporters after ending his round with three successive birdies.
+"I didn't expect any of this really coming into this week," said the 28-year-old from Vienna, a two-time winner on the European Tour.
 "I knew I was prepared well and the course really suits my eye.

 "That gives me hopefully good momentum going into tomorrow.
 It's a new situation for me in a major championship."